UW-CTRL/AA548-spr2024/bite-size-notes/README.md

 - **Conclusion**: Summarize the key takeaways, and also mention what was not covered in these notes, and perhaps what are references the reader read to learn more.
 - **References**: Please include references to any material you cite, or used in creating these notes.

+## Role as a reviewer

+As a reviewer, you should provide feedback on what you think the writer did well in and ways the notes can be improved.
+Things to think about:
+- Did you learn something new or gain new insight into something you thought you already knew?
+- Were there any parts where it wasn't clear?
+Or confusing?
+How could it be addressed?
+- Was a non-trivial statement made without justification?
+- Is the figure self-contained?
+Are labels provided?
+- Is it content technically correct?
+Are the equations correct?
+Typos?

+Please keep in mind that we are all here to learn, and develop our knowledge and skills.
+So please be polite and civil in your feedback.

+## Revising notes

+Read the reviewer's comments and see if you can address them in your revisions.
+It may not make sense to address everything but try your best given the scope and purpose of your notes.
+If the reviewer misinterpreted some aspects and therefore their feedback is not completely valid, try to understand how the misinterpretation could have happened and see if you can address that.

 ## Naming convention guidelines
 To help keep all the filenames organized, please use the following naming convention.
 On the sign-up spreadsheet, if you signed up for `week X` and `row y` then please use the following filename `week-X-y-short-topic-name.md`